awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Custom SSL Client Support<a name="DownloadDistValuesClientsSupported"></a>

-If you specified one or more alternate domain names and you specified an SSL certificate in the IAM certificate store, choose how you want CloudFront to serve HTTPS requests, either a method that works for all clients or one that works for most clients:
+If you specified one or more alternate domain names and a custom SSL certificate for the distribution, choose how you want CloudFront to serve HTTPS requests:
-+ **All Clients:** Any client can access your content\.
-However, you must request permission to use this feature, and you incur additional monthly charges\.
-+ **Only Clients that Support Server Name Indication \(SNI\):** All modern browsers can access your content because they all support SNI\.
-However, some browsers still in use don't support SNI\.
-Users with these browsers must access your content using some other method, for example, by getting your objects directly from the origin\.
++ **Clients that Support Server Name Indication \(SNI\) \- \(Recommended\)** – With this setting, virtually all modern web browsers and clients can connect to the distribution, because they support SNI\.
+However, some viewers might use older web browsers or clients that don’t support SNI, which means they can’t connect to the distribution\.

+  To apply this setting using the CloudFront API, specify `sni-only` in the `SSLSupportMethod` field\.
+In AWS CloudFormation, the field is named `SslSupportMethod` \(note the different capitalization\)\.
++ **Legacy Clients Support** – With this setting, older web browsers and clients that don’t support SNI can connect to the distribution\.
+However, this setting incurs additional monthly charges\.
+For the exact price, go to the [Amazon CloudFront Pricing](http://aws.amazon.com/cloudfront/pricing/) page, and search the page for **Dedicated IP custom SSL**\.

+  To apply this setting using the CloudFront API, specify `vip` in the `SSLSupportMethod` field\.
+In AWS CloudFormation, the field is named `SslSupportMethod` \(note the different capitalization\)\.

-For more information, see [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.
+For more information, see [Choosing How CloudFront Serves HTTPS Requests](cnames-https-dedicated-ip-or-sni.md)\.

 ### Security Policy<a name="DownloadDistValues-security-policy"></a>